moby/moby/man/docker-update.1.md

 # DESCRIPTION

-The `docker update` command dynamically updates container configuration. you can Use this command to prevent containers from consuming too many resources from their Docker host.
+The **docker update** command dynamically updates container configuration.
+You can use this command to prevent containers from consuming too many resources from their Docker host.
 With a single command, you can place limits on a single container or on many.
 To specify more than one container, provide space-separated list of container names or IDs.

-With the exception of the `--kernel-memory` value, you can specify these options on a running or a stopped container.
-You can only update `--kernel-memory` on a stopped container or on a running container with kernel memory initialized.
-For example, if you started a container with
+With the exception of the **--kernel-memory** option, you can specify these options on a running or a stopped container.
+You can only update **--kernel-memory** on a stopped container or on a running container with kernel memory initialized.
-command:

-    # docker run -ti --name test --kernel-memory 50M ubuntu bash

-You can update kernel memory of this running container:

-    # docker update --kernel-memory 80M test

-If you started a container without kernel memory initialized:

-    # docker run -ti --name test2 --memory 300M ubuntu bash

-Update kernel memory of running container `test2` will fail, you can only stop the container and update kernel memory then.
-The next time you restart it, the container uses the new value.

-Another configuration you can change with this command is restart policy, new restart policy will take effect instantly after you run `docker update` on a container.

 # OPTIONS

 **--blkio-weight**=0
    Block IO weight (relative weight) accepts a weight value between 10 and 1000.